 Sometimes it is not possible to use DR mode.
-The two most common reasons being: if the application cannot bind to RIP & VIP at the same time; or if the host operating system cannot be modified to handle the ARP issue (see real server configuration section).
+The two most common reasons being: if the application cannot bind to the RIP & VIP at the same time; or if the host operating system cannot be modified to handle the ARP issue.

 The second choice is Network Address Translation (NAT) mode.
-This is also a fairly high performance solution but it requires the implementation of a two arm infrastructure with an internal and external subnet to carry out the translation (the same way a firewall works).
+This is also a fairly high performance solution but it requires the implementation of a two-arm infrastructure with an internal and external subnet to carry out the translation (the same way a firewall works).